BrianMitchL/brianm.me/about.md

 - **C.H.
 Robinson** (November 2016 - Present), Eden Prairie, MN.\\
   - _Software Engineer III_ (August 2019 - Present), Customer Facing Analytics
+    - Architected and lead the development of the React front‐end for a highly‐scaling customer analytics platform.
+    - Lead technical maintainer of a hubot chatbot running in Slack.
   - _Software Engineer II_ (January 2018 - July 2019), Customer Facing Analytics
-    - Architected and lead the development of the React front-end for a new highly-scaling customer analytics platform.
+    - Architected and lead the development of the React front-end for a highly-scaling customer analytics platform.
     - Built a complex multi-source user authentication and impersonation flow, developed new patterns using React hooks to reduce the amount of code, and built performant charting and table components utilizing TypeScript generics for displaying a wide range of data.
     - Developed an internal administration and analytics tool for displaying a usage statistics and debugging information.
     - Mentored across the company with JavaScript/TypeScript and React.